Boyd and Happ lead the Cubs past the Brewers 6-0 to send the NLDS to a deciding Game 5

 Ian Happ, Kyle Tucker and Michael Busch homered for Chicago, delighting a rollicking Wrigley Field crowd of 41,770.
 Busch went deep for the second straight game and third time in the series.

+“It’s cool that the brightest lights have brought the best out of a lot of our guys,” said Nico Hoerner, who had three of Chicago’s 10 hits.

-The Cubs were on the brink of elimination after they dropped the first two games of the NLDS in Milwaukee.
+The Cubs were on the brink of elimination after they dropped the first two games in Milwaukee.
 But they held on for a 4-3 victory Wednesday before making the most of a sharp performance by Boyd and four relievers in Game 4.

 Next up is the finale of the best-of-five series back in Milwaukee on Saturday night.
 The winner takes on the Los Angeles Dodgers in the National League Championship Series.